-Probably, the greatest advantage of the AeroPress is its versatility.
-Using Aeropress is a constant surprise, you can always brew a totally different cup, yet equally great.
-People want to brew espresso with Aeropress; you can’t get an espresso out of it, just to be clear about this.
+Probably, the greatest advantage of the AeroPress is its versatility, and this is why is so popular among baristas.
+Using AeroPress is a constant surprise, you can always brew a totally different cup, yet equally great.
+People want to brew espresso with AeroPress; you can’t get an espresso out of it, just to be clear about this.
 You can get a coffee closer to a Moka pot, though.
 However, as a manual brewing method, you can tweak your final cup in many ways.
 Stick with me and you’ll find your favorite way of using the AeroPress.

 CoffeeGeek.com has an entire article showing why AeroPress is a great brewer.
 They rate this coffee maker noteworthy, give it a read, if you want to see what other people think about it.

 We actually dedicated an entire article for reviewing the AeroPress, it's nice read.